Skip to main content

 Goal Theft

-The goal theft vulnerability evaluates whether an AI agent can protect its internal objectives, parameters, and mission details from being revealed through probing, social engineering, or cooperative dialogue techniques.
-This vulnerability is critical for agents that operate with confidential goals or sensitive operational parameters.
+The GoalTheft vulnerability evaluates whether the target AI agent can protect its internal objectives, parameters, and mission details from disclosure.
+More specifically, it focuses on testing whether the agent reveals sensitive information through probing, social engineering, or cooperative dialogue techniques.

 Usage